 Durward’s practice areas include: real estate and zoning, alternative dispute resolution, commercial litigation and municipal and land use law.
 He has represented municipalities, real estate developers and neighborhood groups in several high profile litigation matters.

 He has lectured extensively on land use regulations and is the editor of the training manual for governmental officials on this topic.
 He also provides training for municipal boards on their legal responsibilities.
-Durward has argued over 20 cases before the Main Supreme Judicial Court including the widely published Wells Beach case.
+Durward has argued over 20 cases before the Maine Supreme Judicial Court including the widely published Wells Beach case.

 In addition to his civil law practice, Durward is a trained and experienced mediator.
 He works on a fixed fee or hourly basis with no charge for travel time.
 He has completed both basic and advanced mediation training with Mediation Works Incorporated, Boston, MA and training offered by the ABA Section on Alternative Dispute Resolution.